massimo-cassandro/email-forms-test/README.md

 2. Fields with `required` attributes are highlighted if empty, but the form can be submitted anyway
 3. Alert on submit
 4. Input text and textarea fields are not editable
+5. Result page is opened inside the app